Understanding The Wheel Of Confidence

 In July, I gave a talk to the Royal Borough of Greenwich Women’s Network about Self Confidence.
 We spoke about my experience growing up and how I found my confidence and continue to build on it in my career as a career coach.

-Today, I’m showing you how you can build yours too, using the Wheel Of Confidence to guide you through.
+Today, I’m showing you how you can build yours too, using the Wheel of Confidence to guide you through.

 It’s ultimately a tool created to help you identify the areas of your life that you are confident in.
 It’s divided into eight attributes:

-Self Esteem is how you perceive your physical self, personality, capabilities and success.
-Essentially it’s your opinions and beliefs about yourself.
+Self-esteem is how you perceive your physical self, personality, capabilities and success.
+Essentially, it’s your opinions and beliefs about yourself.

-Self Worth is what you feel you deserve for example, do you believe you deserve to feel valued, respected, happy and successful.
+Self-worth is what you feel you deserve.
+For example, do you believe you deserve to feel valued, respected, happy, and successful?

 Social Confidence is your belief in your ability to interact and communicate comfortably with others in social situations.